PartnerRobotChallengeVirtual/common-unity/README.md

-### This branch has resources of an event held in May 2018 to verify the contents of WRS2018.

----
 # Common Unity Project

 This is a common Unity project for the Partner Robot Challenge (Virtual Space) competition in the World Robot Competition.